 Most people live their lives inside fairly well-defined boundaries.
-They determine the scope of their comfort zone and rarely choose to stray beyond those borders.
-And as people age, their comfort zone tends to shrink: they stop trying new things and spend more and more time on those activities that are the most familiar and comfortable.
+They determine the scope of their comfort zone and rarely stray beyond those borders.
+And as people age, their comfort zone tends to shrink: they stop trying new things and spend more and more time on activities that are familiar and comfortable.

 Unfortunately, you can’t grow as a person when you’re maintaining the status quo.
 Growth only comes through challenges and change – conditions that don’t exist in a carefully guarded sphere of comfort.
 It’s also more difficult to feel happy and fulfilled when you’re stuck in the same patterns.
 Research has shown that the more often you repeat an experience, the less joy you derive from it; it’s by exploring the new and unfamiliar that we discover new pleasures.

 A big leap beyond your normal boundaries can be invigorating and exhilarating, but it can also be frightening and intimidating.
 For most people, it’s easier to take things slowly, expanding their reach a little at a time through minor changes to the routine.

 You can gradually begin to stretch your comfort zone with small, seemingly insignificant changes: trying a new food or drink, going to a new store, listening to a different type of music, or reading a book outside your usual genre.
 Starting with these little changes will help desensitize you to the discomfort of doing something unfamiliar; you may even find the process exciting and energizing.